MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsOnlineVoiceRoutingPolicy.md

 ```

 ### -Identity
 Unique identifier assigned to the policy when it was created.
-Online voice routing policies can be assigned at the global scope or the per-user scope.
-To refer to the global instance, use this syntax:

--Identity global

-To refer to a per-user policy, use syntax similar to this:

--Identity "RedmondOnlineVoiceRoutingPolicy"

-If you do not specify an Identity, then the `Set-CsOnlineVoiceRoutingPolicy` cmdlet will modify the global policy.

 ```yaml
 Type: XdsIdentity